 To airbrush slavery out of Civil War history is to minimize it.
 That’s obnoxious, as Mr. McPherson said, but no more obnoxious than Mr. Stewart’s previous acts of pandering, such as his assertion, after last summer’s violence in Charlottesville, that counterprotesters who stood up to neo-Nazis and white supremacists were to blame for “half the violence.”

-A recent study found that U.S. students are largely ignorant about slavery and its central role in triggering the Civil War, and that high schools are doing a poor job of teaching that history.
+found that U.S. students are largely ignorant about slavery and its central role in triggering the Civil War, and that high schools are doing a poor job of teaching that history.
 Mr. Stewart feeds on such ignorance and furthers it.